XinkeAE/Active-ORB-SLAM2/README.md

 ```

 #4.
 Specify the goal pose in planning.cc and system.cc
-changing line 32 in planning.cc
-changing line 278 - 280 in system.cc
+changing line 265 - 268 in system.cc

 #5.
 Run ros driver by running the script
 ```